paylanon/ac6-parts/README.md

 ...and some that appear to be damaged?

-wp_e_N seem to be the generic weapons assigned to enemy units
+wp_e_N seem to be the generic weapons used by enemy units

 | Part ID  | Part Name (Manufacturer) | Preview |
 | ------------- | ------------- | ------------- |